HMS Calliope (1884): In reserve

 Arriving back home in early 1890, Calliope was placed in reserve and remained there for the next seven years.
-In June 1897 the it was present at Queen Victoria's Diamond Jubilee Review of the Fleet at Spithead.
+In June 1897 it was present at Queen Victoria's Diamond Jubilee Review of the Fleet at Spithead.
 That same year Calliope became a tender to HMS Northampton, an older and larger armoured cruiser used as seagoing training ship for boys.
 Calliope also was occasionally used as a training cruiser, and toured the Mediterranean from February to April in 1900, and again in March 1901, and March 1902.
 During the summer of 1902 it was employed on a training cruise in home waters, visiting Campbeltown, Belfast Lough, Portishead, Dartmouth, Lyme Regis and Guernsey.
-Later that year it visited Gibraltar and the Spanish cities of Ferrol, Vilagarcía, and Mahón on Menorca.
+Later that year she visited Gibraltar and the Spanish cities of Ferrol, Vilagarcía, and Mahón on Menorca.
 Commander Douglas Nicholson was appointed in command on 20 December 1902, serving as such throughout 1903.
+From February to April 1903 she was on a training cruise in the Mediterranean, visiting Vigo, Gibraltar, Malaga, Cartagena, Barcelona and Arosa Bay.

 Relieved of tender duty in 1905, Calliope was returned to reserve and promptly stricken from the effective list.
-Is was laid up at Portsmouth, and in 1906 was listed for sale for a time.
+It was laid up at Portsmouth, and in 1906 was listed for sale for a time.
 The next year Calliope was moved to North East England for a new career.